 I provided first-level IT support for SAP staff.

 I participated in the development and maintenance of various web-based, desktop and mobile software applications, in Python, Java, C# and Flex.
-Administration of related servers and networks, as well as on-site IT support in general.
+I was also responsible for administration of servers, networks and deployments (many times physically at client locations).

-As well as experience mentoring fellow developers in professional environments, I've experience educating in academic environments too.
+As well as experience mentoring fellow developers in professional environments, I have experience educating in academic environments too.

 I taught the basics of procedural and object-oriented programming (as a TA on the course Programming I), object-oriented patterns and design (as a TA on Object Orientation I) and best practices in general to Engineering students.